GoogleCloudPlatform/cymbal-superstore/README.md

 You may see an error: `curl: (52) Empty reply from server` with a log message: `Cannot have inequality filters on multiple properties`.
 This error comes from the Firestore client library.

-To debug, open the Duet AI Chat icon (chat bubble with a diamond symbol) on the left side of your Workstation editor.
-Paste in the log message and ask Duet to help you figure out how to fix.
+To debug, open the Gemini AI Chat icon (chat bubble with a diamond symbol) on the left side of your Workstation editor.
+Paste in the log message and ask Gemini to help you figure out how to fix.

 ![](/assets/demo-debug.gif)

-Duet's response says that Cloud Firestore does not support multiple inequality filters in the same query.
+Gemini's response says that Cloud Firestore does not support multiple inequality filters in the same query.
 To resolve, delete the line `.where("quantity", ">", 0)` so that we only have one filter in our query.

 Restart the server, and attempt to curl again.
 You should successfully get back a list of products.